dotnet/AspNetCore.Docs/aspnetcore/web-api/index.md

 ### Default BadRequest response

-With a compatibility flag of 2.2 or later, the default response type for HTTP 400 responses is <xref:Microsoft.AspNetCore.Mvc.ValidationProblemDetails>.
+With a compatibility version of 2.2 or later, the default response type for HTTP 400 responses is <xref:Microsoft.AspNetCore.Mvc.ValidationProblemDetails>.
 The `ValidationProblemDetails` type complies with the [RFC 7807 specification](https://tools.ietf.org/html/rfc7807).

 To change the default response to <xref:Microsoft.AspNetCore.Mvc.SerializableError>, set the `SuppressUseValidationProblemDetailsForInvalidModelStateResponses` property to `true` in `Startup.ConfigureServices`, as shown in the following example: